ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ## Local Context vs Static Context

 A [**Local Context**](../references/networking.md#local-context) is very similar to a [**Static Context**](../references/networking.md#static-context).
 The main difference between them is that the **Local Context** allows for the objects inside that context to be modified, whereas a **Static Context** will not.
-So this means that the objects which are inside the Local Context are spawned on the server and the client, including Lua scripts, which is the same behaviour as a static context.
+So this means that the objects which are inside the Local Context are spawned on the server and the client, including Lua scripts, which is the same behavior as a static context.

 When testing your game, it is recommended that all testing is done in **Multiplayer Preview Mode** because of the way local contexts work, and this is closest to a published game running on a live server.